Almagest: Ptolemy's planetary model

 The Syntaxis adopted Hipparchus' solar model, which consisted of a simple eccentric deferent.
 For the Moon, Ptolemy began with Hipparchus' epicycle-on-deferent, then added a device that historians of astronomy refer to as a "crank mechanism": he succeeded in creating models for the other planets, where Hipparchus had failed, by introducing a third device called the equant.

 Ptolemy wrote the Syntaxis as a textbook of mathematical astronomy.
 It explained geometrical models of the planets based on combinations of circles, which could be used to predict the motions of celestial objects.
 In a later book, the Planetary Hypotheses, Ptolemy explained how to transform his geometrical models into three-dimensional spheres or partial spheres.
 In contrast to the mathematical Syntaxis, the Planetary Hypotheses is sometimes described as a book of cosmology.

-Impact
+Influence

 Ptolemy's comprehensive treatise of mathematical astronomy superseded most older texts of Greek astronomy.
-Some were more specialized and thus of less interest; others simply became outdated by the newer models.
-As a result, the older texts ceased to be copied and were gradually lost.
 Much of what we know about the work of astronomers like Hipparchus comes from references in the Syntaxis.